brettp/spoiler-slayer/README.md

 - [ ] Don't redraw entire lists when adding / deleting
 - [ ] Add flashes to newly added content instead of inputs on options page
 - [ ] Localization
+- [ ] Don't try to sync settings if too large
+- [ ] Use native form validation
+- [X] Convert option sections to components
+- [ ] Use real classes instead of generic objects for spoilers, sites, and subs

 ### Known Bugs